2025 - NeurIPS 2025 MTI-LLM

 - Each model is run once per instance (single-pass decoding; no replicas).

-- A fixed LLM judge (GPT-4.1) compares
+- A fixed similarity judge (GPT-4.1) compares the extracted objective against the gold objective and outputs:

 - continuous similarity_score ∈ [0,1],